Bodywork, Massage & Energy Healing

 Accupressure, also know as Jin Shin Do, promotes a pleasant, trancelike state, in which one can relax and move into their body to access feelings and inner wisdom.
 This modality helps release body armoring (tense psychosomatic holding patterns) and chronic tension, balances “Qi” (energy), and improves vitality.
 Accupressure involves gentle, yet deep finger pressure on specific acu-points along the body.
 Generally, a local point in a tense area is held together with related distal points to help the tense area release.
 This clothes-on method helps relieve stress, muscle tension, and trauma related problems.
 Accupressure is a synthesis of a traditional Japanese acupressure technique, classic Chinese acupressure theory, Taoist philosophy, Reichian segmental theory, Ericksonian psychotherapy, and breathing techniques.
 You can learn more at jinshindo.org.

+In addition to being physically therapeutic, massage, bodywork, and energy-healing with Romi may also help clients work through emotional, spiritual, or psychological disruptions, which often predicate physical symptoms.
 There are many benefits to receiving therapeutic massage and healing bodywork.
-Some studies have shown massage and bodywork techniques to be effective in relieving a variety of physical issues including, but not limited to:
+Some studies have shown massage and bodywork techniques to be effective in relieving a variety of issues including, but not limited to:

 - soft tissue and fascial tension